 - character and personal qualities conducive to promoting cross-cultural communication and cooperation

 The selection process is highly competitive.
-The selection committee generally chooses one to two applicants each year as fellows.
+The selection committee chooses one to two candidates each year as fellows.

 How to Apply

 Interested candidates who meet the program’s eligibility requirements can apply online between July 1 and October 31, 2023, for the 2024–25 application cycle.